 3. Ensure WordPress and Plugins Are Up-to-Date

-It is crucial that your WordPress site runs the latest version of WordPress, as well as the latest versions of your plugins.
+Your WordPress site should always run the latest version of WordPress and all its plugins.
 Beyond that, only use plugins and themes from trusted sources.
 Install themes and plugins only from the WordPress repository, and choose those with many active installs and high ratings.

 If your site is running outdated versions, you are more exposed to hacks because attackers tend to target older versions with known vulnerabilities.